celeritas-project/celeritas/doc/appendices/administration.rst

 ------------------

-If a disagreement about Celeritas can't be immediately resolved, it's OK to postpone resolution (maybe you need more data, more time to think, or it's not important enough at the end of the day).
+If a disagreement about Celeritas can't be immediately resolved, it's OK to postpone resolution (maybe you need more data or more time to think, perhaps to decide it's not important enough at the end of the day).
 In the case that a resolution is needed quickly (e.g., if it's a blocking issue), it should be discussed among the :ref:`core team <roles>` until an agreement is reached.
 If the issue is still contentious, the leadership team should make an executive decision,